 Google offers various advertising tools that are designed for certain types of businesses.
 If you’re marketing an e-commerce business, you can discover lots of useful tools that help you to reach your audience in the right way.
 Google Shopping is one of the best things that you can use to promote and sell your products online.
 Setting up a Shopping campaign makes it easier to improve the visibility of your products, but you need to know how to make the most of the available tools if you want to create successful campaigns.
 Use this guide to find out how to do more with Google Shopping.

-Introduction to Google Shopping
+- How to Create a Google Shopping Campaign?

 Google Shopping campaigns show image ads instead of text ads, which include product images, pricing, product titles, and store name.
 As a result, traffic coming from Google Shopping is often more qualified than other sources because searchers can see attributes of the product such as the picture, price, and product title before clicking on the advert.